 short codes can be used in all German networks, and the prices in the other networks are usually the same or ar least equal.

 In December 2002, a 175 page report on Premium SMS was published by UK based consulting firm Mobile Streams

 (meanwhile no longer a consulting company but active in mobile content).
 The authors are the webmaster

-(Bernd Mielke) and the Materna Product Manager for Premium-SMS
+(Bernd Mielke) and the then acting as Materna Product Manager for Premium-SMS

 The report on Premium SMS was published with the intention to provide the content provider community, e.g. Premium Rate Service Providers, Web-Portals, Online-Services, Media-Partners, Mobile Content Providers and others with practical information for implementing Premium SMS in the workflow of content billing.
 In this context many issues have been discussed during practical day-to-day work with Mobile Network Operators, Wireless Application Service Providers and Content Providers.
 Many questions have been raised by Content Providers which are summarized and answered in this report - overall it is a guideline for Content Providers.